Key Takeaways

 Almost all websites use the secure connection protocol HTTPS.
 The question is how the sandbox will collect files from encrypted traffic.

-The proxy server may decrypt it and transfer the files using the ICAP protocol.
-Or will another solution decrypt the file and submit the copy to the sandbox?
-You need to consider it when choosing a product.
+The proxy server may decrypt it and transfer the files using ICAP (Internet Content Adaptation Protocol).
+Alternatively, decrypt the file and submit a copy to the sandbox.
+Consider this when choosing a product.

 Reports